solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 Notice the use of the `http01` solver.
 By default, cert-manager will create a `Service` of type `NodePort` to be routed via an `Ingress`.
 However, since we are running Gloo in gateway mode, incoming traffic is routed via a `VirtualService` and does not require a `NodePort`, so we are explicitly setting the `serviceType` to `ClusterIP`.

 Additionally, we are specifying the `dnsName` to be a [nip.io](https://nip.io/) subdomain with the IP of our external facing LoadBalancer IP.
-The inline command uses `glooctl proxy address` to get the enxternal facing IP address of our proxy and we append the 'nip.io' domain, leaving us with a domain that looks something like: `34.71.xx.xx.nip.io`.
+The inline command uses `glooctl proxy address` to get the external facing IP address of our proxy and we append the 'nip.io' domain, leaving us with a domain that looks something like: `34.71.xx.xx.nip.io`.

 ### Create the Certificate